knoppixmeister/brave/context/log4j12/README.md

 # brave-context-log4j12
-This adds trace and span IDs to the Log4J v1.2 Mapped Diagnostic Context so that you can search or aggregate logs accordingly.
+This adds trace and span IDs to the Log4J v1.2 Mapped Diagnostic Context (MDC) so that you can search or aggregate logs accordingly.

 To enable this, configure `brave.Tracing` with `Log4jContext`